-\\\init\\\()
+\\\init\\()

-T1s() Get a dictionary of T1s (in seconds) from the specs, keyed by qubit index.
-T2s() Get a dictionary of T2s (in seconds) from the specs, keyed by qubit index. count Return number of occurrences of value. f1QRB_std_errs() Get a dictionary of the standard errors of single-qubit randomized benchmarking fidelities (for individual gate operation, normalized to unity) from the specs, keyed by qubit index. f1QRBs() Get a dictionary of single-qubit randomized benchmarking fidelities (for individual gate operation, normalized to unity) from the specs, keyed by qubit index. f1Q_simultaneous_RB_std_errs() Get a dictionary of the standard errors of single-qubit randomized benchmarking fidelities (for simultane- ous gate operation across the chip, normalized to unity) from the specs, keyed by qubit index. f1Q_simultaneous_RBs() Get a dictionary of single-qubit randomized benchmarking fidelities (for simultaneous gate operation across the chip, normalized to unity) from the specs, keyed by qubit index. fActiveResets() Get a dictionary of single-qubit active reset fidelities (normalized to unity) from the specs, keyed by qubit index. fBellStates() Get a dictionary of two-qubit Bell state fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fCPHASEs() Get a dictionary of CPHASE fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fCZ_std_errs() Get a dictionary of the standard errors of the CZ fidelities from the specs, keyed by targets (qubit-qubit pairs).
+Tls() Get a dictionary of T1s (in seconds) from the specs, keyed by qubit index.
+T2s() Get a dictionary of T2s (in seconds) from the specs, keyed by qubit index. count(value) flQRB_std_errs() Get a dictionary of the standard errors of single-qubit randomized benchmarking fidelities (for individual gate operation, normalized to unity) from the specs, keyed by qubit index. flQRBs() Get a dictionary of single-qubit randomized bench- marking fidelities (for individual gate operation, nor- malized to unity) from the specs, keyed by qubit in- dex. f1Q_simultaneous_RB_std_errs() Get a dictionary of the standard errors of single-qubit randomized benchmarking fidelities (for simultane- ous gate operation across the chip, normalized to unity) from the specs, keyed by qubit index. f1Q_simultaneous_RBs() Get a dictionary of single-qubit randomized bench- marking fidelities (for simultaneous gate operation across the chip, normalized to unity) from the specs, keyed by qubit index. fActiveResets() Get a dictionary of single-qubit active reset fidelities (normalized to unity) from the specs, keyed by qubit index. fBellStates() Get a dictionary of two-qubit Bell state fidelities (normalized to unity) from the specs, keyed by tar- gets (qubit-qubit pairs). fCPHASEs() Get a dictionary of CPHASE fidelities (normalized to unity) from the specs, keyed by targets (qubit- qubit pairs).
 Continued on next page

-Table 29 - continued from previous page fCZs() Get a dictionary of CZ fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fISWAP_std_errs() Get a dictionary of the standard errors of the ISWAP fidelities from the specs, keyed by targets (qubit- qubit pairs). fISWAPs() Get a dictionary of ISWAP fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fROs() Get a dictionary of single-qubit readout fidelities (normalized to unity) from the specs, keyed by qubit index. fXY_std_errs() Get a dictionary of the standard errors of the XY fi- delities from the specs, keyed by targets (qubit-qubit pairs). fXYs() Get a dictionary of XY(pi) fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). from_dict(d) Re-create the Specs from a dictionary representation. index Return first index of value. to_dict() Create a JSON-serializable representation of the de- vice Specs.
+Table 28 - continued from previous page fCZ_std_errs() Get a dictionary of the standard errors of the CZ fi- delities from the specs, keyed by targets (qubit-qubit pairs). fCZs() Get a dictionary of CZ fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fROs() Get a dictionary of single-qubit readout fidelities (normalized to unity) from the specs, keyed by qubit index. from_dict(d) Re-create the Specs from a dictionary representation. index(value, [start, [stop]]) Raises ValueError if the value is not present. to_dict() Create a JSON-serializable representation of the de- vice Specs.